-It has been ten years since the outbreak and the death of Dext Baxter.
+It has been ten years since the outbreak and the journey of Dext Baxter.
 The search for a proper cure died with the remnants of the Old World and modern technology as it was once known is scarce.
 Every corner of the earth was affected in one way or another and society has reverted to a much more primitive way of life.
 There are no vehicles, no gasoline, no diesel.
 Electricity is a luxury afforded to a select few and harsh winters cause mass casualties due to cold temperatures and starvation.

 The dead still walk, their numbers in the millions, with no explanation as to why they decay so slowly.
 While hundreds, possibly even thousands, of settlements have popped up and even more have fallen, what’s left of mankind still finds a way to survive.
 Some huddle together high above the ground finding shelter within sprawling cities among the canopy of the forests while others still cling to the urban styles in giant, walled off compounds.
 Competition for resources is fierce among them.
 Murder, rape, robbery, and revenge killings are commonplace, adding to the numbers of the walking plague.

 Natural disasters have come and gone, but even more destructive to the landscape have been the untended technologies from before.
 Nuclear reactors have melted down and deemed many areas hot zones of uninhabitable, radiated territory spawning gross mutations and radiation sickness in the survivors that pushed too close to them.
 Broken dams have flooded once prosperous cities and have created treacherous stretches of water filled with voracious corpses and pollution while roadways and bridges have crumbled to rubble in the wake of the dead.
 The world itself continues to die.